billsix/programmingFromTheGroundUp/docs/source/memoryint.rst

 how long the person's file will be.
 You could try to find a maximum file size, and just tell the user that they can't go beyond that, but that's a waste if the file is small.
-Therefore Linux has a facility to move the break point to accomodate an application's memory needs.
+Therefore Linux has a facility to move the break point to accommodate an application's memory needs.

 If you need more memory, you can just tell Linux where you want the new break point to be, and Linux will map all the memory you need between